9 steps to safer initial hazmat response

 - Additional tarps, bleach, petroleum jelly, corn starch, blankets, disposable towels, absorbent pads, clean scrubs and valuables bags.

-- Cell phone with Chemtrec, Poison Control Center, NRC, SDS, DOT, EPA, etc.
+- Cell phone with CHEMTREC phone number as well as Poison Control Center, NRC, SDS, DOT, EPA, etc.